percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 For the third parameter (`generate`, `existing`, `generate_if_not_exists`, or omitted):

-* `generate` requires the key to be newly created.
+* `generate` or omitted (default), requires the key to be newly created.
 If the key already exists, the function fails.
 * `existing` requires the key to already exist.
 If the key does not exist, the function fails.
-* `generate_if_not_exists` or omitted (default), allows reuse of an existing key if it exists.
+* `generate_if_not_exists` or allows reuse of an existing key if it exists.
 If not, a new key is created under the specified name.

 ## Encryption status check